 Therefore, converting arbitrary input strings to atoms can be dangerous in a system that runs continuously.
-If only certain well-defined atoms are allowed as input, list_to_existing_atom/1 can be used to guard against a denial-of-service attack.
+If only certain well-defined atoms are allowed as input, list\to\existing\atom/1 can be used to guard against a denial-of-service attack.
 (All atoms that are allowed must have been created earlier, for example, by simply using all of them in a module and loading that module.)

-Using list_to_atom/1 to construct an atom that is passed to apply/3 as follows, is quite expensive and not recommended in time-critical code:
+Using list\to\atom/1 to construct an atom that is passed to apply/3 as follows, is quite expensive and not recommended in time-critical code:

+'''

-apply(list to atom("some prefix"++Var), foo, Args)
+apply(list_to_atom("some_prefix"++Var), foo, Args)

+'''

-8.3.3 length/1
+8.3.4 length/1

-The time for calculating the length of a list is proportional to the length of the list, as opposed to tuple_size/1, byte_size/1, and bit_size/1, which all execute in constant time.
+The time for calculating the length of a list is proportional to the length of the list, as opposed to tuple\size/1, byte\size/1, and bit\size/1, which all execute in constant time.